daynasymonds/todo-app/README.md

 To do:
 * aria labels
 * tests
-* better checkbox images

 * handle completed items list
-    * marking an item completed should remove it from the todo list and add it to the completed items list
     * if any completed items exist, a separate todo list should appear under a horizontal line of the todo list
-    * marking a completed item as "not complete" should remove it from the completed list and add it to the todo list
-    * a list title of "X Completed items"
-    * should be collapsible
 * handle many todo cards
     * a dashboard should allow to create a new todo card
     * existing todo cards should be presented in a section below